 After many years in the housing darkness there are tentative signs that the housing market may finally be improving.
-The chances are that your home value has improved and that you may be thinking of moving on to a new home and taking advantage of the extra money you could make.
-However, you may also realise that your kitchen needs a makeover, to achieve that full asking price sale.
+The chances are that your home value has improved.
+You may be thinking of moving on to a new home and taking advantage of the extra money you could make.
+However, you may also realise that your kitchen needs a makeover, to achieve the maximum selling price.
 Replacement kitchen doors are the ideal option for a cheap and great looking makeover you can complete in no time.

 - Choose a door style which appeals to your particular market.
 If yours is a family home, you want a traditional style which is practical and easy to look after.
-For flats or apartments, you may choose a more modern and contemporary look for your younger home buyers.
+For flats or apartments, you may choose a more modern and contemporary look for selling your home to younger buyers.
 Something which fits between these two may also be a wise compromise.

 - Don't go too overboard on colours.
 White is a classic colour which will always be appreciated as will creams and vanilla shades.
 Darker options like woodgrains would be fine in a sunny room, while dark colours like reds and black might be best left to just one or two doors only.

 - Choose handles which make your kitchen look expensive.
 By choosing a replacement kitchen door you have already saved hundreds on the cost of an entire replacement kitchen.
 However, if you add cheap and nasty handles you could ruin the look.
 Try to choose handles which do the doors justice and which look great in your stylish new kitchen.

 - Consider adding new worktops, plinths and end panels to really bring the kitchen to life.
 This full makeover approach will mean that there will be no hint that you have simply replaced the doors (at least at first glance).
 Try relining the insides of your cupboards.
 New shelving will also give your buyers a welcome treat when they move in.